needle-mirror/com.unity.rendering.hybrid/Documentation~/index.md

 ### Feature support

-Hybrid Renderer V1 is no longer in active development, and the supported feature set for all render pipelines is limited.
-Hybrid Renderer V2 is early in development and some features are not yet supported, but we plan to support the full feature set.
+Hybrid Renderer V1 is no longer in active development and the supported feature set for all render pipelines is limited.
+Hybrid Renderer V2 is early in development and does not yet support every feature in URP or HDRP.
+The goal of Hybrid Renderer V2 is to eventually support the full URP and HDRP feature set.

-**Important:** Hybrid Renderer V2 is considered experimental in Unity 2020.1.
-It is not yet production ready and should only be used for evaluation and prototyping purposes.
-We have tested it on Windows DX11, DX12, Vulkan and Mac Metal backends in both Editor and Standalone builds.
-Mobile device and console platform support is planned for 2020.2 release.
-In order to get the latest Hybrid Renderer V2 fixes and features, upgrading to the latest Unity version will be required.
+In 2020, the focus for Hybrid Renderer was on editor platforms (Windows and Mac) to unblock DOTS content production.
+To help with stability and keep the editor platforms fully functional, Unity added automated testing for both Windows and Mac.

+For 2021, the focus is to make Hybrid Renderer ready for shipping applications on a broad range of devices.
+To help with this, the plan is to establish automated testing for mobile and console platforms.

+**Important:** Currently, Hybrid Renderer does not support desktop OpenGL or GLES.
+For Android and Linux, you should use Vulkan.
+However, be aware that the Vulkan drivers on many older Android devices are in a bad shape and will never be upgraded.
+This limits the platform coverage Hybrid Renderer can currently offer on Android devices.

 #### URP features